 - osteonecrosis, which is the death of bone tissue

 - a temporary flare of pain and inflammation in the joint

 - nerve damage

-- thinning of the skin and soft tissue around the injection site
+- thinning or lightening of the skin and soft tissue around the injection site

 - allergic reaction